ned14/outcome/doc/md/03-tutorialB.md

 a worked example follows below.

-The second reason is that if everybody goes off and locally defines their own custom error code system, you multiply significantly the number of `expected<T, E>` permutations which the compiler has to deal with.
-That means slower compile and link times, just because you couldn't be bothered to use the standard library's infrastructure for error codes.
-You also force programmers coming later to your code to deal with a multitude of local error code domains which may or may not mean the same thing.
+The second reason is that if everybody goes off and locally defines their own custom error code system, you force programmers coming later to your code to deal with a multitude of local error code domains which may or may not mean the same thing.
 Expect a multiplication of lots of little switch statements mapping one small domain of error code to another, all of which must be maintained and parsed by programmers coming later to your codebase.
 The growing